steffenfritz/steffenfritz/README.md

 - 🔭 I’m currently working on mxcheck and FileTrove
-- 🌱 I’m currently learning Kusto Query Language
+- 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on Wazuh
 - 🤔 I’m looking for help with non-static C libraries, used by a statically linked Go program